How to Choose the Best Toothbrush

 Many powered toothbrushes alert you when you've brushed for two minutes—some signal when you've brushed each of the four quadrants of your teeth for 30 seconds.

-The ADA seal ensures that independent experts vouch for the brush's safety and effectiveness.
+The American Dental Association seal ensures that independent experts verify the brush's safety and effectiveness.
 The standards ADA-approved toothbrushes meet often go beyond what government regulations require.

 Step Three – Select the Best Type of Bristles: Most dental professionals agree that a soft-bristled toothbrush is best for teeth, especially for removing plaque and debris.